 All Americans should be able to convert their hard work into increased income and better lives for themselves and their families.
 We must prioritize inclusive economic development strategies that connect jobs to residents within the region, provide inner city entrepreneurs with access to capital and allow for poor residents to incrementally advance their income by connecting with the strong economic flows of their region.

-The Legacy Cities Partnership aims to establish a framework for the revitalization of legacy cities, improve the community of practice working on these issues, and change the policies that govern practice in these cities.
-The Partnership was founded by The American Assembly, the J. Max Bond Center on Design for the Just City, and the Center for Community Progress.
+The Partnership was founded by The American Assembly, the J. Max Bond Center on Design for the Just City, the Center for Community Progress and their partners.